WANT TO WORK AS FREELANCER, INDEPENDENT PROFESSIONAL, FOOD DELIVERY PARTNER OR BECOME A TRAVELLING VENDOR…

 A rider must be careful about the time while picking up orders at the restaurants and delivering those to the customers.
 DELIVEROO gives priority to the satisfaction of its customers.
 The rider’s account can be permanently deactivated after a customer’s complaint.
 DELIVEROO has a zero tolerance policy on non respect of delivery rules.

-Note that from now on, DELIVEROO will ask you to take selfies at work, just like Uber Eats.
+Since a few months, DELIVEROO asks Riders to take selfies at work, just like Uber Eats.

 HOW TO WORK WITH STUART

-Otherwise, the rules to work with STUART are exactly the same as those mentioned above.
+Otherwise, the rules for working with STUART are exactly the same as for the other platforms mentioned above.